cmayen/cmayen/README.md

 Welcome to my GitHub, a place with a bunch of random things, or something like that.

-My current sandbox project uses AI to review and report on linux system logs.
-The repo will be coming soon, there are quite a few modifications and additional steps to take care of first, but you can read about the first steps here:
+My current sandbox project "paila" uses AI to review and report on linux system logs.
+It's a spare time prototype and initial code may be ugly. :)

+Check out this page for my notes on the very first prototype test.
 [Ubuntu, Docker, and Ollama on AMD to analyze logs.](https://cmayen.github.io/pages/ubuntu-docker-ollama-rocm-log-analyzer) <!-- {:target="_blank" rel="noopener"} -->